 That’s not to say that all semiconductor companies are built the same; various “chip” stocks will specialize in different product types.
 But the thinking goes that instead of trying to strike it rich by picking the right emerging technology, you can just own the semiconductor companies that are supplying the technological gold rush.

 The Invesco PHLX Semiconductor ETF (SOXQ) tracks a modified market cap-weighted index of semiconductor companies that are U.S.-listed, but not necessarily U.S.-domiciled.
-In other words, this tight portfolio of 31 chip stocks covers all the big names not just here at home but around the world—Nvidia, Broadcom (AVGO), ASML Holding (ASML), Taiwan Semiconductor (TSM), and more.
+In other words, this tight portfolio of 31 chip stocks covers all the big names not just here at home but around the world—Micron (MU), Broadcom (AVGO), Taiwan Semiconductor (TSM), ASML Holding (ASML), and more.

-The weightings aren’t as lopsided as they are in VGT, but you’re still looking at double-digit weightings for NVDA and AVGO, as well as a high-single-digit weight for Micron Technology (MU).
-Still, like with Vanguard’s fund, any weakness in a few of SOXQ’s components could be because other SOXQ holdings are coming into favor.
+The weightings aren’t as lopsided as they are in VGT, but you’re still looking at double- or high-single-digit weightings for Micron, Nvidia, and Broadcom.
+However, like with Vanguard’s fund, any weakness in a few of SOXQ’s components could be because other SOXQ holdings are coming into favor.

 This simple positioning in tech’s “picks and shovels” makes this Invesco semiconductor fund an ideal way to bet on trends such as AI, the cloud, and more.